|Trumpington Local History Group

 Bateman Street had become very overcrowded.
 Leighton House, previously the home of Mr

-was offered to the County Council by the Ministry of Works when no longer required.
+offered to the County Council by the Ministry of Works when no longer required.
+Fortunately

-Fortunately the Council did not take up the offer and the Perse Governing Body swiftly made
+the Council did not take up the offer and the Perse Governing Body swiftly made an offer of

-an offer of Â£12,550 which was accepted.
-The remaining lease on Bateman Street was sold to
+Â£12,550 which was accepted.
+The remaining lease on Bateman Street was sold to the Davies

 The purchase was made in February 1954, leaving just 6 months to prepare the buildings for